nirmata/nirmata-scripts/resourceQuota/README.md

-This script is used to create teams, catalogs and environments in Nirmata using a file which consists of a list of namespaces.
+This script is used to get resourceQuota (Used and limit) information for all environments in a tenant that have resourceQuota defined.

 <ins>**Prerequisites:**</ins>